stackitcloud/stackit-cli/docs/stackit_server_rescue.md

-## stackit beta
+## stackit server rescue

-Contains beta STACKIT CLI commands
+Rescues an existing server

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Rescues an existing server.

 ```
-stackit beta [flags]
+stackit server rescue SERVER_ID [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
-  $ stackit beta --help

-  Execute a beta command
+  Rescue an existing server with ID "xxx" using image with ID "yyy" as boot volume
-  $ stackit beta MY_COMMAND
+  $ stackit server rescue xxx --image-id yyy
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help              Help for "stackit server rescue"
+      --image-id string   The image ID to be used for a temporary boot volume.
 ```

 ### Options inherited from parent commands